 The Data Protection Act and General Data Protection Regulations

 The main pieces of legislation relating to the recording, storage and sharing of information are the Data Protection Act (DPA) 2018 and The UK General Data Protection Regulations (UK-GDPR).

 The DPA sets out the framework for data protection in the UK.
 It was originally introduced in 1984 and has been updated regularly as technology has advanced.
-The latest incarnation came into force in 2018 and was then amended in January 2021 when the United Kingdom (UK) left the European Union (EU).
+The latest incarnation came into force in 2018 and was amended in January 2021 when the United Kingdom (UK) left the European Union (EU).

-The DPA balances an individual’s right to privacy and an organisation’s right to hold their data by ensuring that personal information is kept securely, can only be used for what it was originally intended when collected, be accurate and up-to-date and should be removed when no longer needed.
+The DPA balances an individual’s right to privacy and an organisation’s right to hold their data by ensuring that personal information is stored securely, can only be used for what it was originally intended for when collected, be accurate and up-to-date and should be removed when no longer needed.